 - Finally, on a more general note, we aren't here to screw you over or mess with you.
 We are here not just to help you out, but also to maintain the game's integrity and balance.
 If this involves stepping in, then we must step in.
 If this involves occasionally doling out punishments, then we must do that too.
 We are here to keep things fair.
 We have had hosts in the past that could not be fair to players and, always painfully, they were removed from our staff.
 Those of us that remain have been doing this for years, and we all embrace the philosophy of maintaining an inclusive, enjoyable gaming experience for as many players as possible.
 We ask that you allow us the benefit of the doubt, allow us the simple respect of not assuming that we are out to get you.
 Unless you can come to the hosts as a whole with serious evidence, never accuse us of being unfair.
 If you don't understand why we did something or why something happened, we urge you to simply come to us with your concerns and we will gladly explain to the best of our ability.
 We do not create games and open them to players just to drive those players off.
 We ask you to accept this as simple truth, and if you ever cease to believe this, you will be doing both us and yourself a favor if you choose to simply find another game to play.

-The basic idea of metagaming is using out-of-game communication to gain an advantage over other players.
+Our definition of metagaming is using out-of-game communication to gain an advantage over other players.
 This can take a lot of forms.
-The effect of metagaming can be very, very harmful, so although this policy is very long, it's important to understand what metagaming is and the harm it can do to roleplaying.
+The effect of metagaming can be very, very harmful and has even sometimes culminated in bullying and abuse, so it's important to understand what metagaming is and the damage it can do to roleplaying.

 Once a game has gone live, downtime is rare, and we do our best to keep lag to a minimum.
 This game being entirely free, we are under no obligation to compensate players in the event of downtime.